ozone4real/subscribe-challenge/README.md

   ```
     ruby app/shop.rb <input_file>
   ```
-  `<input_file>` should contain the items data listed in the format above.
+  `<input_file>` should contain the items input listed in the format above.
 The file can be in any format

 ## Running tests
 From the root directory, run: